WyliodrinEmbeddedIoT/tock/boards/cy8cproto_62_4343_w/README.md

 $ make program
 ```

-This will generate a new ELF file that can be deployed on the CY8CPROTO-062-4343W via gdb and probe-rs.
+This will generate a new ELF file that can be deployed on the CY8CPROTO-062-4343W via gdb and OpenOCD.